Made in just one pot, this flavorful and easy chicken stew recipe comes together in under an hour and freezes exceptionally well.

 • Extra virgin olive oil: Use a high quality, extra virgin variety for the best flavor.
 Any of the oils from our shop would be excellent but I especially love our Italian Nocellara with this recipe.

-• Chicken: Boneless, skinless chicken thighs remain tender without much effort–they’re pretty hard to overcook and essentially failproof.
-You can use chicken breast if that's what you prefer.
+• Chicken: Boneless, skinless chicken thighs remain tender without much effort.
+You can use chicken breast if that’s what you prefer.
 Just be sure to reduce the cooking time as they tend to cook more quickly and dry out more easily.

-• Liquid: I like my stew on the thicker side so just 2 cups of chicken broth does the trick.
-Use low sodium so you can season to taste.
+• Liquid: I like my stew on the thicker side so just 2 cups of chicken broth or stock does the trick.
+Use homemade, or low sodium so you can season to taste.

-• Herbs and spices: Fresh thyme, dried oregano, paprika and coriander bring aromatic, warming, and mildly peppery flavor.
+• Herbs and spices: Fresh thyme, dried oregano, paprika and coriander bring an aromatic and warming quality.
 If you have Italian seasoning on hand feel free to use a tablespoon of that instead.
 A good cup of parsley adds a fresh pop of color.

 • White wine vinegar: Believe me, you don’t want to skip this!
 White vinegar adds some acidity for balance.
 If you don’t have any, use any vinegar you have on hand or squeeze in lemon or lime juice to taste.